Hit Enter to Search

 This Fellowship will provide extensive training to recent orthopaedic graduates in the diagnosis and management of hip and knee arthroplasty, arthroscopy and the specialised osseointegration for above knee amputees.

-This Fellowship is focused on orthopaedic surgeons wishing to gain experience with diseases of the knee and joint arthroplasty, particularly in the sports medicine environment, and is offered through the North Sydney Orthopaedic and Sports Medicine Centre.
+This Fellowship is aimed at Fellows wishing to gain experience with diseases of the knee and arthroplasty, particularly in the sports medicine environment.
+The Fellowship is offered through the North Sydney Orthopaedic and Sports Medicine Centre.

-The Fellowship is principally concerned with the teaching of orthopaedic aspects of shoulder and elbow surgery.
-Experience in this area includes joint replacement, arthroplasty and all types of arthroscopic surgery.
+The Fellowship is principally concerned with the teaching of orthopaedic aspects of shoulder, elbow and knee surgery.
+Experience in this area includes arthroscopic reconstruction and joint replacement.

 Showing 1–24 of 61 results